RobinLinus/coins-legacy/notes/succinct-fullnode.md

 `headers_chain + utxo_paths + extended_blocks ~ 27 MB + 140 MB + 100 * 4 MB = 567 MB`.

 This is only 2 YouTube videos and therefore interesting for endusers.
 Also, this is an upper bound and real world compression might be up to 25% better.
+Syncing Bitcoin in 425 MB might be realistic.